 Decisions on the BCH

 The link for Decisions on the BCH takes the user to a page which provides links to all BCH decisions taken by COP-MOP as well as at ICCP meetings that were held before the entry into force of the Cartagena Protocol.

+Quick links to particular COP-MOP or ICCP meetings are located at the top of the page allowing easier navigation.